adaptyteam/adapty-docs/versioned_docs/version-3.0/get-pb-paywalls.md

 If you are using multiple languages, learn how to add a [Paywall builder localization](add-paywall-locale-in-adapty-paywall-builder) and how to use locale codes correctly [here](localizations-and-locale-codes).
 :::

-Once you have successfully loaded the paywall and its view configuration, you can proceed to presenting the paywall in your mobile app.
+Once you have successfully loaded the paywall and its view configuration, you can present it in your mobile app.

 ## Speed up paywall fetching with default audience paywall